ukroi/ejoi-regulations/regulations.md

 3.7.3.
 Decisions are made according to case-by-case voting rules, with all votes having equal value, whether online or on-site.

+3.8.
+Secretary

+3.8.1.
+The secretary is appointed by the IC, among its members.

+3.8.2.
+The secretary is responsible for:
+* For GA and IC – send calendar invites and keep meeting minutes.
+* Collect nominations for elected positions and participate in preparing the ballots together with the GA-appointed election committee members (scrutineers).
+* Prepare detailed GA agendas in accordance with IC instructions.
+* Maintain the list of EJOI countries and their contact organizations.
+* Maintain the EJOI regulations.

 **4. Host Nomination and Selection**

 4.1.
 An official representative of a Country that is capable and willing to organise an EJOI in a particular year, must submit a Letter of Intent to IC.
 IC will acknowledge the Letter of Intent and supply rules applicable to the situation.
 The Country becomes a Potential Host.